GOP warns Trump charges will lead to more political prosecutions

 Democrats counter with the refrain that no person is above the law, regardless of whether he served in the Oval Office.

-But some Democrats were not thrilled to hear that Manhattan District Attorney Alvin Bragg would be the first prosecutor to indict Trump, since the conduct he is targeting has been publicly known for five years and other prosecutors, including Bragg’s predecessor, Cyrus Vance, Jr., passed on the opportunity.
+But some Democrats were not thrilled to hear that Manhattan District Attorney Alvin Bragg (D) would be the first prosecutor to indict Trump; the conduct he is targeting has been publicly known for five years and other prosecutors, including Bragg’s predecessor, Cyrus Vance Jr., passed on the opportunity.

 “I think it is a terrible precedent for the country.
 I think it’s bad for America, bad for the Republican Party and it’s bad for the political system in our country.
 Once you start down this path, there’s no way you’re going to reverse it.
 That’s what we saw with impeachment,” said Vin Weber, a Republican strategist and former member of the House GOP leadership.